A recent article in High Country News was titled The Death of Backpacking. Hyperbole? No basis in fact? My own .05 worth…

 To a certain degree.
 Yes.
 Many backpackers eschew heavy packs for light packs and trail runners are used by many.
-However, there is a still a large percentage of people who use boots and heavy packs when backpacking.
-I see it myself on weekend trips! 🙂 Also, I would not go by the fringe long distance hiking/light weight backpacking community as to what is the norm.
+However, there is still a large percentage of people who use boots and heavy packs when backpacking.
+I see it myself on weekend trips! 🙂 Also, I would not go by the fringe long-distance hiking/lightweight backpacking community as to what is the norm.
 Which brings me to…

 - What about all those people who hike the Appalachian/Pacific Crest/Colorado/John Muir/Whatever Trails?
 Those numbers are increasing!

 I can not argue with that assertion.
-The amount of long distance hikers is indeed increasing as shown by trail organizations.
-Be it the effect from such books as A Walk in the Woods or Wild, people who want to take a pilgrimage in the mountains or the same people who may have backpacked in Europe during an earlier generation now choosing to hike long distances, the use of long trails IS increasing.
+The amount of long-distance hikers is indeed increasing as shown by trail organizations.
+Be it the effect from such books as A Walk in the Woods or Wild, people who want to make a pilgrimage in the mountains or the same people who may have backpacked in Europe during an earlier generation now choosing to hike long distances, the use of long trails IS increasing.

 But long-distance hikers are a small minority (very!) of the outdoor community.
 Not indicative of a trend in the overall scheme of things.